unb-libraries/nbbib.lib.unb.ca/documentation/README.md

 ## Module Overview
 * context_branding: Offers a custom branding block which renders the site title as a no-link H1 header on homepage only.
-* cv_util: Provides utility scripts for maintenance tasks.
+* nbbib_util: Provides utility scripts for maintenance tasks.
 E.g. rm_contribs.php removes all contributors from the Drupal database.
-* instance_initial_content: Contains the initial site data migration, originally from an older version of the site.
+* nbbib_initial_content: Contains the initial site data migration, originally from an older version of the site.
 * nbbib_core: Contais all custom functionality extending Drupal capabilities.
 All hooks pertainig to data behaviour during ingestion and storage, as well as what data is available for display, should be found in the .module file here.
+* unblib_marc: WIP scripot collection to facilitate imporing MARC 21 data into NBBIB, specifically the Portolan collection.
 * yabrm: The previously-mentioned module defining custom data entities.